Ermili-Mohamed/requirement-analysis/README.md

 Review and Approval: Reviewing the documented requirements with stakeholders to ensure accuracy and completeness.
 Acceptance Criteria: Defining clear acceptance criteria for each requirement to ensure they meet the expected standards.
 Traceability: Establishing traceability matrices to ensure all requirements are addressed during development and testing.

+## Types of Requirements

+### Functional Requirements ⚙️
+Definition: Describe what the system should do.
+Examples: User authentication, property search, booking system, user registration.

+#### Key Functional Requirements:
+Search Properties: Users should be able to search for properties based on various criteria such as location, price, and availability.
+User Registration: New users should be able to create an account with personal details and login credentials.
+Property Listings: Display properties with essential details and images.
+Booking System: Users should be able to book properties, view booking details, and manage their bookings.
+User Authentication: Secure login and registration process for users.

+### Non-functional Requirements 🛡️
+Definition: Describe how the system should perform.
+Examples: Performance, security, scalability, usability, reliability.

+#### Key Non-functional Requirements:
+Performance: The system should load pages within 2 seconds and handle up to 1000 concurrent users.
+Security: Ensure data encryption, secure login, and protect against common vulnerabilities.
+Scalability: The system should be able to scale horizontally to handle increased traffic.
+Usability: The application should have an intuitive UI/UX, making it easy for users to navigate and perform tasks.
+Reliability: The system should have an uptime of 99.9% and recover quickly from any failures.

+### Use Case Diagrams 📊
+Objective: Visual representation of interactions between users and the system.

+#### What are Use Case Diagrams?

+Use case diagrams show how different users (actors) interact with the system to achieve specific goals (use cases).
+Creating Use Case Diagrams:

+Identify actors (e.g., guest, registered user, admin).
+Define use cases (e.g., search properties, book property, manage listings).
+Draw interactions between actors and use cases.
+Benefits of Use Case Diagrams:

+Provide a clear visual representation of system functionalities.
+Help in identifying and organizing system requirements.
+Facilitate communication among stakeholders and development team.
+Acceptance Criteria ✅
+Objective: Establishing clear criteria for feature completion.

+### What is Acceptance Criteria?

+Acceptance criteria are conditions that a feature must meet to be accepted by the stakeholders.
+How to Define Acceptance Criteria:

+Be specific and measurable.
+Include functional and non-functional aspects.
+Example for Booking System: “Users should be able to select available dates, confirm booking, and receive a confirmation email within 2 minutes.”
+Benefits of Acceptance Criteria:

+Ensure all parties have a clear understanding of feature requirements.
+Provide a basis for testing and validation.
+Help in maintaining quality and meeting user expectations.
+Putting It All Together 📌
+Steps to Conduct Requirement Analysis:

+Gather Requirements:

+Conduct interviews and surveys with stakeholders.
+Review existing documentation and systems.
+Write User Stories:

+Collaborate with stakeholders to define user stories.
+Prioritize user stories based on project goals.
+Define Functional Requirements:

+List all functionalities required for the system.
+Ensure each functionality aligns with user stories.
+Identify Non-functional Requirements:

+Determine system attributes critical for success.
+Document performance, security, scalability, usability, and reliability requirements.
+Create Use Case Diagrams:

+Visualize interactions between users and the system.
+Validate with stakeholders to ensure accuracy.
+Set Acceptance Criteria:

+Define clear criteria for feature completion.
+Ensure criteria are specific, measurable, and agreed upon by stakeholders.